oalders/blog-posts/published/meta-hack-3-wrap.md

 As I mentioned in [my meta::hack preview post](http://www.olafalders.com/2018/11/08/metahack-is-back/), for the third year running we have had the privilege of being financially sponsored by [Booking.com](https://booking.com) and also working out of the [ServerCentral](https://www.servercentral.com/) offices in downtown Chicago in order to hack on [MetaCPAN](https://metacpan.org).
-None of this would have been possible with the support of [Mark Keating](https://shadow.cat/blog/mark-keating/) and the [Enlightened Perl Organization](hhttps://ww2.enlightenedperl.org/).
+None of this would have been possible without the support of [Mark Keating](https://shadow.cat/blog/mark-keating/) and the [Enlightened Perl Organization](hhttps://ww2.enlightenedperl.org/).
 Mark has (as usual) worked tirelessly to ensure that sponsor money moves in the right directions so that we are able to fund meta::hack every year.
 We are extremely grateful for his help.

 I'd also like to thank [MaxMind](https://www.maxmind.com/en/home) (my employer) for supporting me in attending this event.

 This year, five of us worked on improving our corner of the Perl ecosystem.

 ## The Attendee List